mousemke/testable-reactions/README.md

 Folder Structure Convention
 ----

 `src`: main source code.
-Don't use `app`, even though that is comnon for React apps. `src` works for backend services and even Java projects!
+Don't use `app`, even though that is common for React apps. `src` works for backend services and even Java projects!

 `dist`: final generated files for production usage (`target` folder for Java projects).